huile d'olive extra vierge

 A Brief History of Italian Olive Oil

 Olive oil is deeply rooted in the history of the Mediterranean, and more specifically in Italy.
 Since ancient times, it has been at the heart of local gastronomy and traditions.
-The regions of Tuscany, Puglia, Sicily and Calabria are renowned for their production of quality DOP (Denominazione di Origine Protetta) and AOC (Appellation d’Origine Contrôlée) olive oil.
-The robust olive trees of these terroirs, nourished by the Mediterranean climate and a tradition of agriculture that respects nature, produce fruits that give an olive oil with an intense taste and unmatched freshness.
-Whether for cooking, salads , grilling or sauces, Italian olive oil is the favorite of gourmets and chefs around the world, for its exceptional taste and dietary benefits.
+The regions of Tuscany, Puglia, Sicily, and Calabria are renowned for their production of quality DOP (Denominazione di Origine Protetta) and DOC (Denomination of Controlled Origin) olive oil.
+The robust olive trees of these terroirs, nourished by the Mediterranean climate and a tradition of environmentally friendly agriculture, produce fruit that produces an olive oil with an intense flavor and unparalleled freshness.
+Whether used for cooking, salads , grilling, or sauces, Italian olive oil is a favorite among gourmets and chefs worldwide, for its exceptional taste and dietary benefits.

-Olive harvest: an artisanal tradition
+Olive harvesting: an artisanal tradition

-From the olive to the press: oil extraction
+From olive to press: oil extraction

 The different varieties of Italian olive oil